thunderrabbit/barefoot_rob/content/blog/2024/07/19orange-juice-kidding-me.md

 All said, this was a great chance to toss some old papers, downsize my desk space, and prepare to have more floor space in my room.  yayyy!

 Questions or comments?
-Email hello at this domain name, robnugen.com.
+Email mikan at this domain name, robnugen.com.